osohq/oso/new-docs/content/any/project/performance/_index.md

 **1. In practice**.
 How does Oso perform under typical workloads?

-**2. Internals and Microbenchmarks**.
+**2. Internals and Micro-benchmarks**.
 How is Oso built?
 What are the micro-benchmarks?

 **3. Scaling**.
 What is the theoretical complexity of a query?